-With this capability, you as the project manager can manage the project schedule in Microsoft Project, and then sync that schedule back to the project site in SharePoint, where the team can access the plan and manage their work using the various work reports and task management views we discussed above.
+With this capability, you can manage the project schedule in Microsoft Project and then sync that schedule back to the project site in SharePoint, where the team can access the plan and manage their work using the various work reports and task management views we discussed above.

 And it really could not be easier!

-In the screenshots below, you can see that the SharePoint to Microsoft Project synchronization is as simple as the click of a button.
+In the video below, you can see that the SharePoint to Microsoft Project synchronization is as simple as the click of a button.

 Once you have synchronized the Project Plan to SharePoint, the next time a team member enters the site, all of their work reports and dashboards will be updated with the latest deadlines and progress.